coecms/NetworkScore/README.md

 The edges of the graph that are in the grid locations are deleted.
 Note, in graph theory, edges are the lines that connect two nodes.

-There are many command line parameters, use the --help command line parameter to see a list of all of them The configure_args function loads a global array called config with all of the command line parameters, which is used by the functions in this script
+There are many command line parameters, use the --help command line parameter to see a list of all of them.
+The configure_args function loads a global array called config with all of the command line parameters, which is used by the functions in this script

 ## Example usage: